Meenda Sorgam: Production

 Madhuram Pictures initially began a film called Agal Vilakku with S. S. Rajendran and E. V. Saroja starring.
-Sridhar penned the script for that film; however the film was dropped after the first filming schedule due to Saroja's pregnancy.
+Sridhar penned the script for that film; however, the film was dropped after the first filming schedule due to Saroja's pregnancy.
 The company decided to make a new film Meenda Sorgam and chose T. R. Raghunath as director and Gemini Ganesan and Padmini as lead actors.
 However Raghunath wanted Rajendran as the lead and left the film due to uncertainty in finalising the lead actor which led the film's crew to insist Sridhar to direct this film.
 The film was produced by T. A. Dorairajan, cinematography was handled by A. Vincent, and editing by N. M. Shankar.
 C. V. Rajendran, a relative of Sridhar, joined the film as an assistant director, making this the first of many collaborations between him and Sridhar.
+The scene where Padmini's character dances vigorously, causing a bell from one of her anklets to slip and hit a lamp hanging near a statue of Nataraja, causing oil to splash and fall into the eyes of Nataraja to make him look like he was shedding tears, took as many as 20 retakes to perfect; despite this, the censor board refused to allow the shot of Nataraja shedding tears in the final cut.

 Soundtrack

-Music was composed by T. Chalapathi Rao and lyrics were written by Kannadasan, Subbu Arumugam and P. S. Gopalakrishnan.
+Music was composed by T. Chalapathi Rao.
 Sridhar signed on Rao as the composer after working with him in Amara Deepam (1956).
 He initially wanted Pattukkottai Kalyanasundaram to write the lyrics, but could not hire the poet due to his death.
 The song "Kalaiyae En Vazhkaiyin" is set to Bageshri raga, and "Aadum Arul Jothi" is set to Kalyani.